foundata/guidelines/oci-container-image-guide.md

 13. Retain verifiable [evidence](#release-evidence-and-retention) and arrange the organization's scheduled [rescans](#rescans-and-remediation) and [rebuilds](#rebuildability-and-reproducibility).

 - The release workflow MUST NOT sign before the image has its final registry digest.
-ContainerWright refuses subjects not resolved and digest-checked at the registry.
+ConClear refuses subjects not resolved and digest-checked at the registry.
-- The release workflow MUST NOT promote by rebuilding; promotion copies or retags the already verified digest so the artifact that passed policy remains the artifact consumers receive, enforced by ContainerWright.
+- The release workflow MUST NOT promote by rebuilding; promotion copies or retags the already verified digest so the artifact that passed policy remains the artifact consumers receive, enforced by ConClear.